-Offline Mode is a feature of Minecraft servers that allows disabling user authentication.
-This feature allows accessing the game while Mojang's servers are down, but it's also often used for piracy as it means the user does not need to log in with their Microsoft account.
+Offline Mode is a feature of Minecraft servers that allows disabling user authentication, the step during connection that verifies you’re logged into your account.
+This feature allows accessing the game while Mojang's servers are down, but as it allows bypassing the login checks process, it’s often also used for piracy.
 Offline Mode does, however, come with security risks and less software support.

 What is it for?

 Offline Mode exists for a few reasons.
-The most obvious is to let players use a local server offline.
+Like its name suggests, a very common use case is to allow connecting to a local server while offline.
 This can be somewhere without an internet connection or a firewall that prevents access to the Minecraft authentication servers.
-Common examples could be schools, workplaces, or some countries.
+Common examples could be schools, workplaces, or even some countries where access to Microsoft services are limited.

-In the earlier days of Minecraft, Offline Mode was also useful as the authentication servers would go down a lot.
-Many people would switch to Offline Mode when that happened rather than be locked out from playing with their friends.
+In the earlier days of Minecraft, Offline Mode was also useful as the authentication servers weren’t as stable as they are today.
+Long outages weren’t uncommon, preventing players from joining multiplayer servers.
+Many server owners would switch over to Offline Mode when the authentication servers went down, rather than be locked out from playing with their friends.

 Security Risks

 Using offline mode comes with some significant security risks.
-The most major is that it entirely disables authentication, meaning anyone can join with any username.
-This vulnerability is even more of an issue on servers with players with OP privileges or permissions given via a permissions plugin.
-Anyone can join using those accounts and have elevated permissions.
+The most major is that because it entirely disables authentication, anyone can join with any username.
+There’s no validation to check that someone logging in with an account is the actual owner of it.
+This vulnerability is even more of an issue on servers with players with OP privileges or permissions given via a permissions plugin or mod.
+Anyone can just work out what player names have elevated permission, and then just join the server under that name.

 Software Support